Sisira6K/codeyou-devops-aws-challenge9-ecs/README.md

   - **NOTE**: When registering the target make sure to click `Incldue as pending below` and THEN you can `Create target group`.
 This is easy to miss.
 Ensure that the availability zone happens to correspond to one of the subnets that the Load Balancer cares about.
   - Health check path: `/`
 - **Associate with an ALB:**
+  - Associate with an existing ALB called `Default-App-Load-Balancer`
+  - This ALB has access to route traffic to the following (default) subnets which already exist:
+    - `subnet-0243668670d02534c`
+    - `subnet-021d0e5aee26923da`
+    - `subnet-03224a2574b748db6`
   - Modify ALB listener rules to forward traffic from port 80 (or an unused port of some kind) to this target group.

 ### **Step 8: Set Security Groups**